TurboGears/tg2docs/docs/main/Auth/Authentication.rst

     to check :mod:`repoze.who`'s website.

 :mod:`repoze.who` is a powerful and extensible ``authentication`` package for arbitrary WSGI applications.
-Within TurboGears, it's configured through :mod:`repoze.what`.
+By default TurboGears2 configures it to log using a form and retrieving the user informations through the user_name field of the User class.
+This is made possible by the ``authenticator plugin`` that TurboGears2 uses by default which is ``repoze.who.plugins.sa.SQLAlchemyAuthenticatorPlugin``.

 How it works